Tannakian categories in positive characteristic: Internal characterisations

 \subsection{Acknowledgement}

-The author thanks Pavel Etingof, Akira Masuoka, Daniel Sch\"appi, Catharina Stroppel and Geordie Williamson for interesting discussions and Victor Ostrik for useful comments on the first version of the manuscript.
+The author thanks Pavel Etingof, Akira Masuoka, Daniel Sch\"appi, Ross Street, Catharina Stroppel and Geordie Williamson for interesting discussions and Victor Ostrik and both referees for very useful comments on the previous versions of the manuscript.
+The author thanks Daniel Sch\"appi for spotting an error in the previous version of Theorem~\ref{ThmSuper} and helping to fix it.
 The research was partially carried out during a visit to the Max Planck Institute for Mathematics and supported by ARC grants DE170100623 and DP180102563.